 - Preservative-free eyedrops.
 This type has fewer additives and is generally recommended if you apply artificial tears more than four times a day, or if you have moderate or severe dry eyes.
 Preservative-free eyedrops may come in single-dose vials.

 Artificial tears are also available as nonprescription gels and gel inserts.
 These may cause temporary blurred vision.

 If you still don't have relief after trying various products, the next step might be to try one or more artificial tear ointments.
 These can temporarily cause blurred vision, so you might prefer to apply the ointment just before bedtime.

-If you haven't experienced some relief with these efforts, make an appointment with an eye doctor (ophthalmologist or optometrist), who will offer other treatments.
+If you haven't experienced some relief with these efforts, make an appointment with an eye doctor (ophthalmologist or optometrist), who can suggest other treatments.